¿Cuáles son las mejores alternativas de paja ecológicas?

 • Ventajas: Virtually indestructible, dishwasher-safe, no flavor transfer.

-• Cons: Conducts temperature (careful with hot drinks!), initial higher cost.
+• Contras: Conducts temperature (careful with hot drinks!), initial higher cost.

-• Best For: Daily coffee drinkers, home use.
+• Mejor para: Daily coffee drinkers, home use.

 • Tip: Choose silicone-tipped versions to protect teeth and reduce noise.